All Deadlines

 Authors who receive "Revise and Resubmit" in January 2024 will likely be presenting during the 2025 conference if their papers get accepted during the next submission round.
 Papers accepted to this track will be presented as full-length presentations at the ICWSM-2024 conference and they will be published as journal articles in the ICWSM proceedings.

-See the full submission guidelines for more information.
+See the complete submission guidelines below for more information.

 We will be continuing the 'social science and sociophysics' track at ICWSM-2024 following its successful debut in 2013.
 This option is for researchers in social science and sociophysics who wish to submit works without publication in the conference proceedings.
 While papers in this track will not be published, we expect these submissions to describe the same high-quality and complete work as the main track submissions.
 Papers accepted to this track will be presented either as full-length or poster presentations integrated with the conference, and their abstracts will be published in the conference proceedings.
 Papers submitted to this track will be reviewed through the same reviewing process as full papers.